gina-alaska/icewatch/README-deploy-icewatch.rst

 Icewatch Web
 ------------

-1. Obtain a copy of the database and set it up in postgres
+1. Obtain a copy of the database and set it up in postgres.
+   Also, get a copy of the image backups (a tar.gz archive).
 2. Set up an instance of the Ogre ogr2ogr webclient to point the app at https://github.com/wavded/ogre
 3. Install ImageMagick, and gdal